-All pupils at Keinton Mandeville receive a high standard of ‘Quality First Teaching’ through whole class or small group teaching.
+All pupils at Keinton Mandeville receive a high standard of ‘Quality First Teaching’ (Universal Provision – Core Standards) through whole class or small group teaching.
 Class teachers plan carefully to meet a range of needs through differentiation at this level.

-In addition pupils with SEN may access the following:
+In addition, pupils with SEND may access the following:

 - Small group support